-Working together, towards common aims
+Working together, towards common challenges

-- We expect our suppliers to implement the standards of the Charter with their own suppliers.
+- We expect our suppliers to implement the standards of the charter with their own suppliers.